 Quitting a Big Accounting firm to join a startup

 By now the startup industry was booming in India, and I knew being a part of the startup world would give me an all-rounded exposure.

 I quit my job at Grant Thornton and joined a startup as a Financial Controller.
 (People were surprised, but that did not stop me from continuing with the decision I had taken!)

 I understood the intricacies of business only because of my time working at startups - I learnt everything from the product, marketing, fundraising, tech to sales and operations.

 I did not want myself to get stereotyped as an Accountant or Finance guy and exposure in startups helped me achieve that.

-I needed a professional qualification to grow
+I needed a professional qualification to grow at the startup

 Fast forward, after working at various startups, in 2014, I got an opportunity at Shiprocket (a VC-funded startup).